 About 50% of the LINGUIST List funding comes from the jobs and publication announcements that we post.

-A tiny part (<1%) comes from the LINGUIST List Amazon store and advertisements on the site.
+A tiny part (<1%) comes from the LINGUIST List Amazon Smile and advertisements on the site.
 This makes, on average, about $400 per month from both of these revenue sources combined.
 This is not enough to support one student for one semester.
 These funds can be used to upgrade student computers periodically, or other technologies.

 You can support LINGUIST List by shopping from Amazon using the Smile LINGUIST List (ELinguistics Foundation Support) link.
 To visit the Amazon Store, click on the following referral link:

 Q: Why should I support LINGUIST List?